aryan083/potfolio/README.md

 <details>
   <summary>⚡ More about me</summary>
   <p>
     Hello Again!
 I'm Aryan Mahida currently a student at Marwadi University.
-A enthusiastic learner persuing my <b> beacholors in Inforamtion and Communication Technology</b>.
+A enthusiastic learner Pursuing my <b> bachelor in `Infomation and Communication Technology`</b>.
     Currently I'm in my third year
   </p>
   <!-- Add more details about yourself -->